Wolfy024/Renamer-Bot/README.md

 ## Commands

-/start - Confirm if the bot is alive.
-/help - Basic overview
-/setthumb - Set thumbnail
-/remthumb - Remove thumbnail
-/rename `name to be used without extension` - single rename /batch `name to be used without extension` - autoforward `channel id with - ` - forward to given channel (not to  mention bot should be in the channel) /add `user ID` -
 | Syntax      | Description |
 | :---        |    :----:   |
 | /start      | Confirm if the bot is alive. |